emma darlow stearn

 Prior to Cloisters

-Before starting pupillage, Emma worked as a senior legal adviser for whistleblowing charity Protect, advising clients on their whistleblowing rights, undertaking employment tribunal claim casework and training employers on whistleblowing law and investigations.
+Before starting pupillage, Emma worked as a senior legal adviser for whistleblowing charity Protect, advising clients on their whistleblowing rights, undertaking employment tribunal claim casework and training employers on whistleblowing law, best practice and investigations.

 During her legal studies, Emma volunteered for the Free Representation Unit, representing social security claimants in their appeals; Hackney Migrant Centre, advocating for migrants’ rights; Protect and Can’t Buy My Silence, creating films to make the law on whistleblowing and NDAs more accessible, and Gray’s Inn’s Griffin Law project, teaching parliamentary debating to schoolchildren.